I broke my wrist and it was so bad that the hospital technician’s eyes bugged out and she gasped when she saw the x-rays.

 My case was a tough one and I believe if I had gone to a good therapist instead of a great one, I’d still have no use of my hand, or limited use at best.

-If you want the best, you go to Saba.
+If you want the best, you go to HOC.

 I have the use of my hand now.
 I thought that was going to be impossible but I had the extraordinary good luck of being treated at Hands On Care.